 -f Forced defragmentation even when there is less amount of free space on the drive being defragmented.
 A volume must have at least 15 % free space before Disk Defragmenter can completely defragment it.

--i This makes Defrag run in the background & operate only if the computer is idle, like when run as a scheduled task.
+-i This makes Defrag run in the background & operate only if the computer is idle, like when running as a scheduled task.

 -v Displays complete reports.